 Factors like your cat’s consumption level and the growing method make a difference in how long the grass can survive.

-In general, most cat grasses have short lifespans and will live for 10 to 21 days.
+According to horticulturist and lawn expert Pol Bishop, most cat grasses have short lifespans and will live for 10 to 21 days.

 In some cases, your cat grass may continue to live to a full month.
 However, if it discolours and begins to wilt, it’s time to dispose it and plant new seeds.

-How much cat grass should my cat eat?
+How much grass should my cat eat?

 While these nourishing greens are highly beneficial, they shouldn’t be your cat’s sole food source.
 After all, cats are carnivores!